elestio/terraform-provider-elestio/docs/resources/linux_desktop.md

 - `local_field` (Dynamic) This field is dynamic and can be used to store any custom data that you want to retrieve later in your configuration.
 It is not used by the provider.
 - `local_field_sensitive` (Dynamic, Sensitive) Same as `local_field` but the value is sensitive.
 - `remote_backups_enabled` (Boolean) Service remote backups state. **Default** `true`.
 - `server_name` (String) Service server name.
-Must consist of lowercase letters, `a-z`, `0-9`, and `-`, and have a maximum length of 60 - underscore not allowed characters.
+Max length 60 characters, and can only include lowercase letters a-z, digits 0-9, and hyphens (-).
 Must be unique within the project.
 Requires replace to change it.
 - `ssh_keys` (Attributes Set) This attribute allows you to add SSH keys to your service. (see [below for nested schema](#nestedatt--ssh_keys))
 - `ssh_public_keys` (Attributes Set) You can add Public Keys to your resource to access it via the SSH protocol. (see [below for nested schema](#nestedatt--ssh_public_keys))
 - `support_level` (String) Service support level.
 Available support levels are `level1`, `level2` and `level3`.
 You can look for their advantages in the [pricing documentation](https://elest.io/pricing).
 Requires replace the whole resource to change it in terraform.
 It is recommended to use the web dashboard to change it without replacing the service.